haibane-tenshi/haibane-tenshi.github.io/content/rust_reborrowing.md

 //              ^^^^^^
 ```

-It seems like it just a new reference is created, but in fact it does something much more interesting.
+It seems like just a new reference is created, but in fact it does something much more interesting.
-There can exist only one mutable borrow, and to achieve that parent borrow `a` is suspended in the process,
+There can exist only one mutable borrow, and to achieve that parent borrow `a` is suspended,
 then `b` becomes an active borrow in its stead.
-There is no problem with us using `b` at this point as compiler knows that this is the only borrow that can be used:
+There is no problem with us using `b` at this point as compiler knows that this is the only borrow that *can* be used:

 ```rust
 let mut num = 32_u32;